mathiasare/SIREN-ImageColorizerProject/index.md

 # INTRODUCTION

 The grand aim of this project is to build or reuse an image colorization neural network while using SIREN activation function instead.
-SIREN is a periodic activation function described in [@sitzmann2019siren]
+SIREN is a periodic activation function described in [^sitz]

 https://github.com/vsitzmann/siren